NIVANorge/ndbview/README.md

 #### 2.1.3.
 Run the application

 The app can be run either directly from the Anaconda command line or via a Power Shell terminal in Jupyter Lab.
 The latter is more convenient for development.
-First, `cd` into the folder containing `ndbview.py`, then run:
+First, `cd` into the folder containing `setup.py`, then run:

-    $env:FLASK_APP="ndbview.py"
+    $env:FLASK_APP="ndbview"
     $env:FLASK_DEBUG=1
     flask run